Vegetarianism for beginners: 11 tips for new vegetarians

 6. Be prepared with a well-stocked pantry

-Over the years, we all develop our own arsenal of quick go-to meals – the kind of thing you make after a long day at work, and you don’t want to actually use any brain power.
+Over the years, we all develop our own arsenal of quick weeknight meals – the kind of thing you make after a long day at work, and you don’t want to actually use any brain power.

 I shared a post not long ago about how to stock a vegetarian pantry.
 It details everything you’ll need to keep in your cupboards – all those simple base ingredients that will mean there’s always something quick and easy you can rustle up without too much thought.